ZationServer/zation-service-nodemailer/README.md

 ## What is Zation-service-nodemailer?
 ***Zation-service-nodemailer*** is a zation service wrapper of the npm package [nodemailer](https://www.npmjs.com/package/nodemailer) for sending emails from a zation server.
 This service will automatically create transporters with your provided instance configurations on each worker.
-Also, it will add new functionality to the Bag and RequestBag for easy sending emails or access the transporter instances.
+Also, it will add new functionality to the Bag for easy sending emails or access the transporter instances.

 ## Install